 Probably Taylor Swift, I do absolutely love her, I look up to her a lot in terms of song writing.
 It would be amazing to work with her.

 My favourite thing about touring is probably just the friendships I make on the road.
-Being with my band was an amazing experience last year.
+Being with my band is an amazing experience.
 Being on stage and hearing people sing my words back to me, seeing everyone engaging is an experience like no other, I absolutely love touring and performing live.
 My previous tours have been absolutely wonderful.
-I just can’t wait to do it all over again.